handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ```
 :::

-The `columnSummary` plugin doesn't automatically add new rows to display its summary results.
+The `ColumnSummary` plugin doesn't automatically add new rows to display its summary results.

 So, to display a summary result below your existing rows:
 - Either [set the `reversedRowCoords` option to `true`](#reversedrowcoords)